RoadrunnerWMC/libimagequant-python/docs/source/index.rst

 Installation
 ============

-These bindings are built and tested against:

-*   Supported versions of `CPython <https://www.python.org/>`_ 3 (3.5 through
+Builds (fully unit-tested) are provided for supported versions of `CPython
-    3.8, at the time of this writing)
+<https://www.python.org/>`_ 3 (3.5 through 3.9, at the time of this writing) on
-*   A recent version of `PyPy <https://www.pypy.org>`_ in Python 3 mode.
-    (Please note that the selected PyPy version may not be the latest, and may not be the same across all operating systems.)

-(Python 2 is not supported.)

-On the following platforms:
+the following platforms:

-*    64-bit Windows
+*    x86_64 Windows
-*    64-bit macOS
+*    x86_64 macOS
-*    64-bit Linux (using the "manylinux2010" platform)
+*    x86_64 Linux (using the "manylinux2014" platform)

-(The bindings should work on 32-bit systems, but builds for such platforms are not provided.)
+A source distribution ("sdist") is also available, which should be compatible with `PyPy <https://www.pypy.org/>`_, as well as other platforms and architectures.

-Builds are provided on PyPI for every combination of Python version and platform listed above.
-If you're using any of those environments, the recommended way to install is through pip.
+The recommended way to install is through pip.
 You can try running:

 .. code-block:: text